MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasappcopilot.md

 6. Close the Data tab.

 7. Rearrange the fields on the form as desired to make room for the Copilot control.
 You may choose to update the Form to display 1 column in the Form properties pane.
+You may also choose to reduce the size of the Copilot control.

 8. Save and publish your app.